This

 from a phone booth in a nearby town and threatens to shoot Smith's

 head off if he does not come and save Kelly.
-After a lengthy pause...he is on his way.
+After a lengthy pause...he decides to come.
 The operating scenes and the attempt to overpower McNally are

 Perhaps